 - Use 3-finger grip of sub-dominant hand to pinch lace and make a loop

 - Grasp white/blue ribbon with dominant hand and loop clockwise around the red loop.
 Push the white ribbon through the loop formed by the previous motion.
-Pause for child to see white ribbon pushed through the loop
+Pause for a child to see white ribbon pushed through the loop

 #4 – Snapping Frame Lesson

 Snapping Frame Lesson

 - Identify the parts of the frame.
 “Wood.
 Snap.
 Fabric.”

 - 3-finger grip to pull open top snap.

 - Hold down fabric opposite hand.
 Pull snap apart.
 Repeat until complete.

 - 3-finger grip.
 Hold back snap.
 Identify the parts of the snap: “Socket.
 Plug.”

 - Focus on left snap with dominant 2 fingers and thumb still holding the top overlapping piece of the snap, secure with dominant forefinger: “Snap.”